Strategic Account Planning Template for Dev Agencies

 The traditional account plan, written quarterly, filed in a folder, presented in a slide deck, fails because it documents the past.
 By the time you have drafted it, the priorities have shifted.
 The person you wrote it for has been promoted, or let go, or moved to a different initiative.

 For dev agencies specifically, the risk is higher.
+The 2026 Karwatka agency survey (n=119) found that 41% of dev agencies have already felt AI or insourcing pressure on client relationships, with 34% reporting “occasional signals” of clients extracting process knowledge and building without them.
 You are often one of several vendors being quietly evaluated.
 Your champion may not have the budget authority you assume.
 The “innovation budget” you are scoping against is about to be frozen.
-And the person who brought you in is no longer the person who decides whether you stay.
+The person who brought you in is no longer the person who decides whether you stay.

-A static plan cannot help you navigate any of that.
-What you need is a system that tracks the signals: personnel moves, budget cycle changes, competitive threats, so you know what is happening inside an account before it becomes a problem.
+A static plan catches none of that.
+You need a system that tracks the signals: personnel moves, budget cycle changes, competitive threats.
+So you know what is happening inside an account before it becomes a problem.

 The 5-tab living template